How I made this music video

 Nate’s song 1Kind is brimming with lyrical imagery—it’s his very own What’s Going On moment.

-Although written years earlier, the release landed in 2021—right in the wake of the Black Lives Matter protests and the global outrage following the murder of George Floyd.
+Although written years earlier, the release landed perfectly in 2021—right in the wake of the Black Lives Matter protests and the global outrage following the murder of George Floyd.
 Suddenly, this song wasn’t just relevant, it was urgent.

 The inspiration